-After many years of service, there are a number of issues affected the Lodge and cabins today.
-Site drainage problems are creating foundation settlement and moisture migration.
-Many of the electrical, plumbing, and mechanical systems serving the White Wolf facilities are also in need of replacement and updating.
-Additionally, facilities at White Wolf are not fully compliant with building and accessibility codes.
+After many years of service, there were a number of issues affected the Lodge and cabins.
+Site drainage problems were creating foundation settlement and moisture migration.
+Many of the electrical, plumbing, and mechanical systems serving the White Wolf facilities were also in need of replacement and updating.
+Additionally, facilities at White Wolf were not fully compliant with building and accessibility codes.
 This project kicked off with public scoping in August of 2011 and an Environmental Assessment and Finding of No Significant Action was completed in July 2014.